tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **What can we expect?** This is only the second time a South American team has even appeared at an International, so expectations are tempered.
 Lest we forget, however, this is the same PaiN that beat Liquid in a Bo1 and then a Bo3 during the ESL Birmingham group stage, so a few upsets are definitely on the table.

-**How to sound smart talking about PaiN** "Did you know that Puppey has competed in every single TI?
-Yeah competed."
+**How to sound smart talking about PaiN** "VAMOOOOS!
+CAPINAR O LOTEEEEE!
+O SONHO TÁ VIVO."

 **What would success look like?** A result more memorable than the SG e-sports Kiev Major run to become the new watershed moment whenever people argue over the strength of SA Dota.